The Bankrate promise

 - There were about 264,200 UHNWIs in 2021, accounting for roughly 0.4 percent of all HNWIs.

 - The U.S. ranks the highest in terms of wealth, with more than 140,000 UHNWIs.
 China ranks second, with more than 32,000 UHNWIs.

 Becoming a high-net-worth individual could take many years.
 In most cases, hard work, saving and investing play a significant role.

-- Lottery or other prize
+- Winning the lottery or other prize

 - Life insurance